SW

 Småland

 Characterized by its forests and lakes, Småland's cuisine emphasizes game meat, freshwater fish, and wild berries.
-'Isterband' (smoked sausage) and 'Ostkaka' (cheesecake) are regional specialties.
+Famous for Ostkaka (cheesecake) which has its own official holiday on November 14th.

 Cultural Significance: